kjnh10/pcm/README.md

 # pcm tt -c 1              # shorter version
 # pcm tt -t 3              # you can set TLE time limit. in this sample to 3 second. (default is 2 second.)
 # pcm tt -c 1 -t 3         # of course, you can specify multiple options. this is same for other commands.
+# pcm tt -lh 200 -lw 100   # you can change output size.

 # test your code with randomly genarated cases. (checking your code in contest with your naive code, finding errors after contest with a AC code, and even Hacks)
 # at first you need to write test/gen.py.